-- Strong Kids at Home take-home paper and cover wrap for each student. - Students' crafts and student book pages (from Sunday School). - Resource 48-R1 ("God Is So Good") from resource CD #1248.
+- Strong Kids at Home take-home paper and cover wrap for each student. - Students' crafts and student book pages (from Sunday School). - Resource 48-R1.

-- 1. Enlist the student's help to clean up the craft area and your classroom. - 2.
+- 1. Enlist the students' help to clean up the craft area and your classroom. - 2.
 Give each student a copy of Strong Kids at Home take-home paper for Pre-Primaries and the cover wrap.
 The take-home paper has additional activities for parents to complete with their children as a way of reinforcing the lesson and measuring spiritual growth. - 3.
-If time allows, sing "God Is So Good." - 4.
+If time allows, sing "God Is So Good" (resource 48-R1). - 4.
 Close in prayer and thank each child for coming to church today. - 5.
-Sing the "Good-bye Song" to the tune "If You're Happy and You Know It."
+Sing the "Good-bye Song" to the tune of "If You're Happy and You Know It."